ramrom/rams_dot_files/cheatsheets/cloud_aws_cheatsheet.md

     - 3 types of policies: session, identity, resource
     - when applied in context of an identity, session, and resources, define the permissions
     - role simply is "what can I do?", so permissions

+## NETWORK
+### SUBNET
+- a VPC has many subnets
+- each subnet is a portion of the VPC's total address range
+- a subnet must reside within an AZ

 ## TECH
 - Aurora - their own complex relation database system